 Learn about the origins of the so-called "Australian sound," peruse the wardrobes of international celebrities, and investigate the evolution of hip hop in the land down under.

 Visitors can listen to interviews with musicians, promoters, and others working behind the scenes as they share their stories in the exhibition's "engagement zones," which feature a highly interactive digital experience.

 A number of improvements, including the incorporation of QR code contact tracing, have been made to ensure that your time with us is both satisfying and secure.

 Royal Botanic Gardens Victoria

-Enjoy the Aboriginal Heritage Walk, a Free Guided Walk, a ride on the Garden Explorer or Punting on the tranquil Ornamental Lake, all set against a beautiful backdrop and just moments from the city.
+Enjoy the scenic setting just minutes from the city while participating in the Aboriginal Heritage Walk, a Free Guided Walk, a ride on the Garden Explorer, or a leisurely game of punting on the peaceful Ornamental Lake.

 Melbourne Star Observation Wheel

 The Melbourne Star offers a breathtaking and unforgettable panorama of the city below and is the only observation wheel in the Southern Hemisphere.
 At an incredible 120 metres in height, this is Melbourne as you've never seen it before.

 You'll be able to see the Dandenong Ranges and Port Phillip from this breathtaking vantage point, as well as countless other famous landmarks and glittering skyscrapers.

 More options are available than ever before for Melbourne Star's visitors.
 Large, climate-controlled cabins allow passengers to relax and take in the breathtaking panoramas while listening to informative audio commentary about the city's landmarks.
 If they want to add a little glitz to the trip, they can book a Sparkling Flight and drink champagne, sparkling wine, or beer during takeoff.
 They could, alternatively, enjoy Peter Rowland's catering, a man who has made it his life's work to create culinary masterpieces since 1962.